Close Menu

 People with ASD may also have rigid thinking and repetitive behaviors.
 For example, they may spend a lot of time placing objects in a certain order.
 Or, they may say the same sentence over and over.
 These are a couple of simple examples of some symptoms.

 Autism spectrum disorder is a neurological and developmental disorder that begins in childhood, but lasts throughout life.
 It includes what used to be known as Asperger syndrome and developmental disorders.
-Both males and females can have autism, but studies show that more men have the disorder than women.
+Both males and females can have autism.
+But, studies show that more men have the disorder than women.
 According to the Centers for Disease Control and Prevention (CDC), 1 in 54 children in the United States has autism.
-Learn more information about childhood autism and SSI benefits.
+Learn about childhood autism and SSI benefits.

 Autism word cloud concept with abstract background